-UFCW, America’s grocery union, proudly supports Trader Joe’s unionizing across the country.
+UFCW, America’s grocery union, proudly supports Trader Joe’s Crew Members unionizing across the country.

-Workers are coming together to unionize Trader Joe’s because we need real job security, transparency from the company, a voice on the job, wages we can live on, and benefits that are here to stay.
+Crew Members across the country are coming together to unionize at their Trader Joe’s stores for real job security, transparency from the company, a voice at work, living wages, and guaranteed benefits.

-When we come together and use our voices, we can make real change happen at our stores.
+When we all use our voices, we can make real change happen at Trader Joe’s.
 Learn more about how you can join your coworkers and help make Trader Joe’s a better place to work.
 Fill out the form below to schedule a call with an organizer.

 Trader Joe’s Workers Decided To Unionize.
 The Company Abruptly Closed Their Store.